upura/nlp-recipes-ja/examples/visualization/README.md

 # Visualization

-This folder contains examples for visualization of Japanese texts.
+This folder contains examples for visualization with Japanese texts.

 ## Summary